 3. Click the green continue button.
-You will be logged in and will see the following welcome message:
+You'll now be logged in and you'll see the following message:

-4. Click the green continue to my dashboard button and you will see the training courses that have been assigned to you.
-Click on the course title and picture to begin:
+4. Click the green continue to my dashboard button and you'll see the training courses that have been assigned to you.
+Click on the course title/picture to begin.

-The course is made up of short pieces of content called modules (either text and images, slides or videos).
-The course doesn't have to be completed all at once.
-You can stop working and come back later to resume where you left by visiting babyfriendly.litmos.com to login with your username (your email address) and password.
-If you have forgotten your password, you can reset it from here.
+The course is made up of short pieces of content called modules - either text and images, slides or videos.
+The course doesn't have to be completed all at once; you can stop working and come back later to resume where you left.
+If you log back in later, visit https://babyfriendly.litmos.com/ to login with your username (email address) and password.
+If you've forgotten your password, you can reset it from here.